sebrandon1/cnf-certsuite-operator/README.md

 1. Container built with the cnf certification image in order to run the suites.
-2. Container (sidecar) which updates the Run CR's status fields containing the CNF Certification suites results based on results claim file created by the previous container.
+2. Container (sidecar) which updates the Run CR's status fields containing the Certification suites results based on results claim file created by the previous container.

 **See diagram summarizing the process:**